rajatasusual/llamapp/README.md

 ## Overview

 This project implements a **Retrieval Augmented Generator** (RAG) that operates entirely locally, combining document retrieval and language model generation to provide accurate and contextually relevant responses.
 It leverages Langchainjs.
-By leveraging a custom retrieval mechanism and the Ollama Gemma:2b [https://ollama.com/library/gemma2] language model, the system minimizes hallucinations and enhances response quality.
+By leveraging a custom retrieval mechanism and the IBM Granite3-moe:1b [https://ibm.com/granite3-moe] language model, the system minimizes hallucinations and enhances response quality.
 This is achieved via Reciprocal Rank Fusion.

 ## Why RAG and why RAG Fusion?